15 Travel Phrasal Verbs

 They spent all day looking around the town.

 Let’s look around Athens while we are here.

 Meaning: to drive someone somewhere and leave them there, especially if it is on your way.

 Can you drop me off on your way home, please?

 I’ll drop your kids off on my way to work.

 Can you pick me up from the airport tomorrow afternoon, please?

 I’ll pick you up at 5.
 Please, be ready by then!

 Would you please fasten your seatbelts, the plane is taking off.

-Stop over – to stay somewhere for some time on the way to somewhere else.
+Meaning: to stay somewhere for some time on your way to somewhere else.